 Dr Gold, a Swiss/American national and a Charted Occupational Safety and Health Practitioner, provides expertise in developing and implementing: organizational safety and health policy; programmes addressing fire safety, programmes in addressing stress and related issues at work; wellness programmes; training and educational programmes including the training of trainers; as well as safety and health promotion and advocacy programmes.
 Within the Institution of Occupational Safety and Health, he is a Chartered Fellow, an elected Member of IOSH Council, a former Vice President Serving on the Institution’s Presidential Team, and former Chair of the IOSH Fire Risk Management Group.
-He is also a Fellow of the International Institution of Risk and Safety Management and a Member of the Institution of Fire Engineers.
+He is also a Fellow of the International Institution of Risk and Safety Management.

 Prior to starting his International Consultancy, Dr Gold worked for the International Labour Office (ILO), (a United Nations Specialized Agency), for 23 years, most recently as the Coordinator of Workplace Health Promotion.
 He had world-wide responsibility for implementing programmes dealing with occupational stress and its manifestations as well as programmes advocating occupational safety and health for the more than 180 member States.
 He designed and facilitated educational programmes including Managing Psychosocial Problems at Work (known as SOLVE) which was translated into eight different languages and implemented in over 25 countries.

 During his career, Dr Gold was posted in Geneva, Switzerland, Kuala Lumpur, Malaysia and Bangkok, Thailand.
 He worked in many countries in Africa, Asia, the Caribbean, Europe, the Arab States and the Americas.
 Dr Gold continually worked with universities, governments, employers and workers as well as other United Nations agencies and Non-Governmental Organizations.

 He has been a speaker, moderator and facilitator at many international conferences on safety and health at work.
 He is currently teaching or has taught at universities such as the University of Southern Maine (USA), The University of Geneva (Switzerland), University of the Haute Savoie, (Annecy, France), the University of Turin (Italy), in Africa at the University Cheikh Anta Diop, (Dakar, Senegal), The University of Benin (Cotonou, Benin), the University of Namibia (Windhoek, Namibia), and in Latin America at the Anton de Kom University (Paramaribo, Surinam).